 Iguanas are certainly one of the most popular lizards to have ever been kept as a pet.
 Iguanas have strict feeding and housing requirements, can grow quite large, live a long time, and can be quite strong.
 They can be difficult to tame and become aggressive if not regularly handled.
 They are a big commitment and require a high level of care.
 This is not to say that iguanas cannot make good pets but they need the proper care right from the start and owners need to have the right expectations.
-Many new reptile owners do not realize how large their lizard of choice gets, how long they live, and what kind of food is needed to keep them healthy, and all of the costs associated with these needs.
+Many new reptile owners do not realize how large their lizard of choice gets, how long they live, what kind of food is needed to keep them healthy, and all of the costs associated with these needs.
 As more and more people realized that iguanas are a large and long-term commitment, they have decreased in popularity.

 Large enclosures also mean a lot of lighting.
 UVB and heat lights need to provide appropriate basking temperatures and areas for your reptile 10 to 12 hours per day.
 The iguana is a tropical animal.
-He wants to bask at 95 F and his tank or room shouldn't drop below 75 F. You can use heat lamps for this rather than hot rocks.
+It wants to bask at 95 degrees Fahrenheit and the tank or room shouldn't drop below 75 degrees Fahrenheit.
+You can use heat lamps for this rather than hot rocks.
 Mercury vapor bulbs can be used for large enclosures or rooms.
 You can use compact fluorescent lights or tubes for a juvenile enclosure.
 Large branches and shelves in the enclosure will allow your arboreal iguana to climb up to and enjoy basking in the warmth of these lights (which should reach 120 degrees Fahrenheit).

 Fresh food is the key to a healthy iguana.
-Old thought processes included feeding cat food to help bulk up iguanas quickly but owners found out that all that protein caused kidney failure in their pets and their life spans were shortened greatly.
+Old thought processes included feeding cat food to help bulk up iguanas quickly but owners found out that all that protein caused kidney failure in their pets and their lifespans were shortened greatly.
 Iguanas in the wild are strict herbivores, so they are not evolved to eat animal protein and they don't eat insects except by accident.

 Dark leafy greens, some fruit, and calcium supplementation must all be provided to keep your iguana healthy.
 Fruit and calcium supplementation should only be added about once a week to the diet.
 Young iguanas need to eat daily while older iguanas may prefer an every other day schedule.
 Avoid diets high in protein with your iguana.
-You may want to monitor your iguana's blood chemistry to ensure he is getting enough calcium and other nutrients.
+You may want to monitor your iguana's blood chemistry to ensure it is getting enough calcium and other nutrients.
 Iguanas need fresh water when feeding and between feedings.
 The temperature of their housing plays a part, too, as Iguanas need a temperature of about 85 degrees Fahrenheit in order to digest their food properly.